 A student on academic probation with restriction and whose term grade point average falls below 2.0 in the next trimester of enrollment will be placed on academic suspension and will be ineligible to enroll the next trimester.
 Re-admission requires that a signed request be submitted to the Academic Council through the Office of Academic Affairs, in which case the student, if re-admitted, will be placed under probation with restriction status for the next trimester of enrollment.

-Academic probation status and academic suspension status will be noted on the applicable students' transcripts.
 Student financial aid could be affected by academic probation and/or academic suspension status.
 The student must consult with the Office of Financial Aid.